LeddaZ/revanced-repo/README.md

 # ReVanced Repo ![downloadCount](https://img.shields.io/github/downloads/LeddaZ/revanced-repo/total?color=blue&label=Downloads)
 This repo template will allow you to build non-root ReVanced and ReVanced Music using GitHub Actions.
 This will help people who don't want to setup build environments on their machines.

-This will build non-root ReVanced and ReVanced Music with all patches that are included by default (except `premium-heading`), in addition to the `predictive-back-gesture` patch.
+This will build non-root ReVanced and ReVanced Music with all patches that are included by default (except `premium-heading`).

 You can modify the `scripts/build.sh` script to choose the patches you want.
 A list of available patches and their descriptions can be found [here](https://revanced.app/patches).